I Posted Local Hashtags.Nobody Found Me.

 What I missed: Instagram doesn't care how many hashtags you use.
 It cares whether the people searching those tags are actually your customers.

 Here's what changed my thinking.
-I started looking at hashtag volume instead of relevance.
+I started looking at hashtag relevance instead of just volume.

-A hashtag with 50,000 posts in your city sounds good until you realize most of those posts are from other businesses or tourists, not people ready to buy. com) showed me that hyper-local hashtags (under 10,000 posts) with consistent engagement outperformed generic ones.
+A hashtag with 50,000 posts in your city sounds good until you realize most are from other businesses or tourists, not people ready to buy.
+BrightLocal's local research showed me that hyper-local hashtags, under 10,000 posts, with consistent engagement outperformed generic ones.

-I switched to mixing 3-4 broad local hashtags with 5-6 niche ones tied to what I actually do.
+I switched to mixing three or four broad local tags with five or six niche ones tied to what I actually do.

 The real win came from testing.
 I started tracking which hashtags sent actual visitors to my website, not just likes.

-That's when I realized our social media strategy needs to be tied to business outcomes, not vanity metrics.
+That's when I realized our social media work has to tie to business outcomes, not vanity metrics.
 Your hashtag mix should change based on what your audience is actually searching for.

-Pick one post from last week.
-Search the hashtags you used on Instagram and count the total posts under each.
-If any hashtag has over 100,000 posts, replace it with a niche one under 25,000 that's more specific to what you do.
+Take one recent post and search the hashtags you used, counting total posts under each.
+If any has over 100,000 posts, swap it for a niche tag under 25,000 that's specific to what you do.
+Relevant beats popular when the goal is local customers, not tourists.